Egypt Country Commercial Guide

 Overview

 Egypt has significant energy resources, both in traditional fossil fuels and in renewable energy.
-The country’s proven hydrocarbon reserves stood at 3.6 billion barrels of oil and 75.5 trillion cubic feet (tcf) of natural gas at the end of 2020.
-The Egyptian government encourages international oil companies (IOC) to participate in the oil and gas sector.
-More than fifty IOCs are currently operating in the country at present.
-Egypt hopes to achieve self-sufficiency in petroleum products by 2022.
+The country’s proven hydrocarbon production stood at 1.4 million barrels of oil equivalent per day (mmboe/d) and 64.5 trillion cubic feet (tcf) of natural gas at the end of 2024.
+The Egyptian government encourages international oil companies (IOCs) to participate in the oil and gas sector; more than 50 IOCs are currently operating in the country at present.

 Egypt plays a vital role in international energy markets through the Suez Canal and the Suez-Mediterranean (SUMED) pipeline.
-Expanded in 2015, the Suez Canal is an important transit route for oil and liquefied natural gas (LNG) shipments travelling southbound from North Africa, Europe and North America to Asia.
-Fees collected from the operation of these two transit points are significant sources of revenue for the Egyptian government.
+Expanded in 2015, the Suez Canal is an important transit route for oil and liquefied natural gas (LNG) shipments traveling southbound from North Africa, Europe, and North America to Asia.
+Fees collected from the operation of these two transit points are significant sources of hard currency revenue for the Egyptian government.

-Egypt plans to invest around USD 38 billion developing its petrochemicals sector over the next four years.
-The petrochemical sector represents about 12 percent of industrial production and generates revenues totaling USD 7 billion, equivalent to nearly 3 percent of GDP.
-Between Egypt has the largest refinery capacity in Africa at a nominal rate of 840,000 barrels per day (bpd), although it operates well below this capacity, with 562,000 bpd processed in 2019.
-Currently, the government is working on developing 2 projects worth USD 4.5 billion and will result in 40% increase in production rate to reach 4 million tons/year.
+Egypt plans to invest around $7 billion to develop its petrochemicals sector over the next four years and is currently working on projects worth $9 billion.
+The petrochemical sector represents about 12 percent of industrial production and generated revenues totaling $8.6 billion in 2024 compared to $7 billion in 2021, equivalent to nearly 2 percent of GDP.
+In 2024, Egypt produced 4.5 million tons of petrochemicals, increasing the revenue of the Egyptian Petrochemicals Holding Company (ECHEM) by 90 percent to reach over 3.6 billion Egyptian pounds ($116 million).
+Egypt has the highest refining capacity in Africa at a nominal rate of 840,000 barrels per day (bpd), although it is well below this capacity with 600,000 bpd processed in 2024.
+Currently, the government is working on upgrading its refineries and developing new ones with a total of $7.5 billion allocated for the refining sector across four main projects worth $6.4 billion.
+As part of the development projects, there has been a 95 percent increase

 • The Egyptian General Petroleum Corporation (EGPC)